01-edu/public/subjects/zappy/README.md

 The `nb-client` indicates the number of clients that can still be accepted by the server for the team `team-name`.
 If that number is greater than 1 a new client connects.
-If the team name passed by the client doesn't exist the server should print `"Error: the team <name of team> doesn't exist"`
+If the team name passed by the client doesn't exist the server must print `"Error: the team <name of team> doesn't exist"`

 > The client can send successively up to 10 requests without a response from the server.
 Beyond 10 the server will no longer take them into account.